Message from the Vice Chair of Research

 Image

-The research system at the Department of Surgery is made up of three key components: researchers, patients and their families, and research policies and resources.
+The research system at the Department of Surgery includes researchers, patients and their families, and administrative support.
 Our researchers, both clinical track and research track faculty, dedicate their time to designing and implementing research.
-We also have dedicated research coordinators and administrative staff who support our research efforts.
+We have dedicated research coordinators and administrative staff who support our research efforts.
 Our patients and their families are integral to our research, and we are committed to expanding our community engagement to ensure that their voices are heard.
 Our research policies, regulatory protocols, funding, and resources, such as research lab space and equipment, provide the foundation for successful research.

 Our core research team is composed of biostatisticians, grant writers, medical editors, and research administrative staff.
 They are the backbone of our research efforts and provide support for all aspects of research.
 The team produces the Research Corner Newsletter, which provides information about funding opportunities and news and announcements.
 They also coordinate regular research meetings and the annual research symposium.
 Additionally, the team coordinates IRB and IACUC related regulatory procedures for all DOS researchers and provides regular training for faculty on these procedures.

 Our future vision for the department includes expanding collaborations with outside departments and creating new innovations in surgery.
-We are proud to have recently added Dr. Gurtner’s Lab, which is NIH funded and focuses on healing in skin and tissues, and Dr. Liechty’ s lab, which focuses on fetal research.
-In the future, we will expand our collaborations with other university partners, particularly in the areas of public health, pharmacy, nursing, and Bio5 institute, to conduct new studies.
+We are proud to highlight our extramural funding with Dr. Gurtner’s Lab, which is NIH funded and focuses on healing in skin and tissues, and Dr. Liechty’ s lab, which is also NIH funded and focuses on tissue regeneration.
+In the past year we have gone from 45th to 36th in Blue Ridge Rankings, a measure of NIH funding.
+In the future, we will expand our collaborations with other university partners, particularly in the areas of Biomedical Engineering, Pharmacy, Public Health, College of Nursing, and the Bio5 institute.

 Vice Chair, Research